GammaFec/Gamma/README.md

 ## Typescript

 We will code in Typescript.

-All the types and interfaces should be in a separate file named `types.tsx` inside the component folder.
+- All the types and interfaces should be in a separate file named `types.tsx` inside the component folder.

-The interfaces and types should be named in PascalCase with an Capital I followd by a descriptive name, .i.e. `ICarousel`.
+- The interfaces and types should be named in PascalCase with an Capital I followd by a descriptive name, .i.e. `ICarousel`.

+- We prefer to use FC instead of FunctionComponent when we type a component, i.e. `const Component: React.FC = () => {}`

+- We use arrow functions instead of functions

+- Use hypens for route names if they have more than one word i.e. `choose-profile`.

+- Use <> instead of Fragment

 ## Styled Components